-The Canon EOS M6 and the Fujifilm X-T10 are two digital cameras that were revealed to the public, respectively, in February 2017 and May 2015.
+The Canon EOS M6 and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in February 2017 and May 2015.
 Both the M6 and the X-T10 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon M6 vs Fujifilm X-T10

-The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Fujifilm X-T10.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon M6 and the Fujifilm X-T10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M6 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably larger (29 percent) than the Canon M6.
 However, the X-T10 is slightly lighter (2 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the X-T10 are weather-sealed.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The M6 was somewhat cheaper (by 3 percent) than the X-T10 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Canon M6 vs Fujifilm X-T10